Carving a Career Path to Science & Health Policy: A Conversation with Shanta Whitaker PhD ’08, Senior Vice President at Venn Strategies

 Inspired by a desire to help and serve the most vulnerable, Dr. Shanta Whitaker left the laboratory bench and academia to pursue a career in public health policy.
 She is currently a senior vice president in the health policy group at Venn Strategies, a government affairs firm in Washington, DC.
 Dr. Whitaker is also a managing director at Continuum Health Group, a public health and health disparities policy firm based in Washington, DC.
 Shanta joined Venn and Continuum from her position at LMI as a Health Policy Consultant to CMS, where she served as a subject matter expert on Medicare and Medicaid Shared Savings Programs and worked extensively with Accountable Care Organizations.
 Shanta has also been a senior health disparities analyst for the Delmarva Foundation for Medical Care, has served as an editor for American Journal Experts, and was a post-doctoral fellow with the North Carolina State Public Health Laboratory.
 Shanta received her bachelor’s degree from Virginia Union University, a doctorate in microbiology from Yale University, and a master’s degree in public health from Johns Hopkins Bloomberg School of Public Health.

-If you have any questions, please reach out to Haofan Li and Janani Baskaran, McDougal Fellows at the Office of Career Strategy.
-This event is co-hosted by the Office of Career Strategy and the Yale Student Science Diplomats.
+This event was co-hosted by Haofan Li and Janani Baskaran, previous McDougal Fellows at the Office of Career Strategy and the Yale Student Science Diplomats.

 By Janani Baskaran